jadecobra/python_tdd_exercises/source/exceptions/TypeError/TypeError_w_separation.rst

 * :ref:`how to place values in strings<telephone>`
 * :ref:`how to separate tests from solutions<separate and equal>`

-:ref:`Would you like to test making a person with f-strings?<how to make a person with f-strings>`
+:ref:`Would you like to test AttributeError?<what causes AttributeError?>`

 -----